 The following categories of employees are the College’s Responsible Employees:

-Students who wish to confidentially report an incident of sex-based misconduct may make a confidential report to:
+Individuals who wish to confidentially report an incident of sex-based misconduct may make a confidential* report to the following on-campus Confidential Employees or off-campus confidential resources:

-The individuals in this list are Confidential Advisors, as defined in Appendix A. Confidential Advisors are not required to report any information about an alleged incident to the Title IX Coordinator without a student’s permission.
+The confidential resources listed in this section are not required to report any information about an alleged incident to the Title IX Coordinator without the reporting party’s permission.

-Note: While the individuals listed above may maintain a student’s confidentiality vis-a-vis the College, they may have reporting or other obligations under State law.
-Any College employee who suspects or receives knowledge that a minor student may be an abused or neglected child or, for a student aged 18 through 21, an abused or neglected individual with a disability, is required to: 1) immediately report or cause a report to be made to the Illinois Department of Children and Family Services (DCFS) on its Child Abuse Hotline and 2) follow directions given by DCFS concerning filing a written report within 48 hours with the nearest DCFS field office.
+Note: While the individuals listed above may maintain an individual’s confidentiality vis-a-vis the College, they may have reporting or other obligations under State law.
+Any College employee who suspects or receives knowledge that a person may be an abused or neglected child must: 1) immediately report or cause a report to be made to the Illinois Department of Children and Family Services (DCFS) on its Child Abuse Hotline and 2) follow directions given by DCFS concerning filing a written report within 48 hours with the nearest DCFS field office.

-Also note: If the College determines that a person alleged to be the perpetrator of sexual misconduct poses a serious and immediate threat to the College community, College Police may be called upon to issue a timely warning to the College community.
+Also note: If the College determines that a person alleged to be the perpetrator of sex-based misconduct poses a serious and immediate threat to the College community, the College Police may be required to issue a timely warning to the College community.
 Any such warning will not include any information that identifies the person alleged to be the victim.

-The College maintains an online system for electronic reporting.
-The reporter may choose to provide his/her identity or may choose to report anonymously.
-The system will notify the user (before s/he enters information) that entering personally identifying information may serve as notice to the College for the purpose of triggering an investigation.
-Online reports can be filed at lakelandcollege.edu/reporting-sexual-assault/.
-Upon submitting the online request, the reporter will receive written notification of his/her rights and options as described in this policy.
-Where a reporter chooses to provide his/her identity and contact information, the College will respond to the electronic reporter within 12 hours after receiving the electronic report.
-At the time of the report, students will be notified to contact the Lake Land College Police Department or Sexual Assault Counseling and Information Services (SACIS) if they need immediate assistance.
+The College maintains an online system for electronic reporting which can be found at the following link: lakelandcollege.edu/reporting-sexual-assault/.
+The reporting party may choose to provide their identity or may choose to report anonymously.
+The system will notify the reporting party, before they enter information, that entering personally identifying information may serve as notice to the College for the purpose of triggering an investigation.
+Where a reporting party chooses to provide their identity and contact information through the online system, the College will respond to the reporting party within 12 hours with a concise notification, written in plain language, of rights and options pursuant to these Procedures.

 Public awareness events such as “Take Back the Night”, the Clothesline Project, candlelight vigils, protests, “survivor speak outs” or other forums in which students disclose incidents are not considered notice to the College of sex-based discrimination, harassment or misconduct for purposes of triggering an obligation to investigate any particular incident(s).
 Such events may, however, inform the need for campus-wide education and prevention efforts, and the College will provide information about students’ rights at these events.